Lambda-School-Labs/labs9-dont-eat-that/README.md

 #### Who is your target audience?

-A user with dietary restrictions or allergies that wants to save recipes suitary for their needs.
+A user with dietary restrictions or allergies that wants to save recipes suitable for their needs.

 #### How many types of user accounts will you need for this project?

-Account Type: Standard
+Account Type: Standard (Dishwasher)
 Description: Free-subscription accounts for users with limited functionalities
 Features: